Coke, Concho, Irion, Runnels, Schleicher, Sterling and Tom Green Juvenile Board Plan

 D. Standards in Felony level Delinquent Conduct Cases: The following minimum standards shall be applied to an attorney seeking inclusion on the approved attorney list as lead counsel for Delinquent Conduct cases with the following felony penalty designation:

-1. First Degree and Second Degree felonies (This category also includes enhanced felonies which would carry a first degree range of punishment for an adult):
+1. First Degree and Second Degree Felonies (This category also includes enhanced felonies which would carry a first degree range of punishment for an adult):

 a. be a member in good standing of the State Bar of Texas;